pascalbayer/dino/README.md

 ### `model.toJSON()`

-Returns the JSON serialized attributes.
+Returns the JSON serialized attributes of the instance.

 ```js
 forum.toJSON();